runvnc/VSIMdocs/README.md

 specify emulator option

 ## vsim_pause
-set this emu option to true to pause emulation
+set this emu option to string "true" to pause emulation

 ## vsim_3daudio
-set this emu option to true to turn on positional audio from emulator
+set this emu option to string "true" to turn on positional audio from emulator

 ## emu.insert(emulatorid,drivenum,dskfile)
 insert virtual disk into emulator drive